GeorgeD19/bootstrap-password/README.md

 # Development

 ## Stack
-This project is authored in coffescript and scss.
+This project is authored in coffescript and scss and available via bower as `bootstrap-password`.

 ### Brunch
 [Brunch](http://brunch.io) is a html5 application builder that's agnostic to programming langs and frameworks.